-Eating slowly, putting your fork down between bites, and tasting each mouthful is one of the easiest ways to enjoy your meal and feel satisfied with one plate full of food, experts say.
-Choosing whole grains, fruits, vegetables, broth-based soups, salads, and other foods with lots of water and fiber add to the feeling of fullness.
+Eating slowly, putting your fork down between bites, and tasting each mouthful is one of the easiest ways to enjoy your feeling of fullness.

+Choosing whole grains, fruits, vegetables, broth-based soups,

 Be Realistic

 The holiday season is a time for celebration.
 With busy schedules and so many extra temptations, this is a good time to strive for weight maintenance instead of weight loss.